England women's cricket team

 The England women's cricket team represents England and Wales in international women's cricket.
 Since 1998, they have been governed by the England and Wales Cricket Board (ECB), having been previously governed by the Women's Cricket Association.
 England is a Full Member of the International Cricket Council, with Test, One Day International (ODI) and Twenty20 International (T20I) status.

 They played in the first ever Women's Test match in 1934, against Australia, which they won by 9 wickets.
 The two teams now compete regularly for The Women's Ashes.
 They played in the first Women's Cricket World Cup in 1973, winning the tournament on home soil, and have gone on to win the World Cup three more times, in 1993, 2009 and 2017.
 After their 2017 triumph, they were awarded the BBC Sports Team of the Year Award.
-They played in the first ever Twenty20 International in 2005, against New Zealand, and won the inaugural ICC Women's World Twenty20 in 2009, but despite being in the final on several occasions since they haven't repeated that triumph.
+They played in the first ever Twenty20 International in 2005, against New Zealand, and won the inaugural ICC Women's World Twenty20 in 2009, but despite being in the final on several occasions since they have not repeated that triumph.